The land of citrus and sun has long been a go-to getaway for harried families looking to squeeze in some serious Spring Break fun.

 From wonderful Walt Disney World Resort outings to partying it up at Universal's Orlando Resort Mardi Gras, read on to discover everything you need to know about Spring Break 2023 in Orlando Florida.

-Located just a short flight, or a day's drive from most major United States cities, it is no wonder Orlando is widely considered the most popular Spring Break destination in Florida.
+Located just a short flight, or a day's drive from most major United States cities, it is no wonder Orlando is widely considered one of the most popular spring break spots in Florida.

-Whether you are seeking a five-star luxury experience complete with full-service amenities and an onsite spa, or a kid-friendly oasis with a decked-out lazy river pool, there are endless options to choose from.
+Whether you are seeking a luxury experience complete with full-service amenities and an onsite spa or a kid-friendly nirvana with a decked-out lazy river pool and water slide, there are endless options to choose from.